cas-bioinf/rboAnalyzer/readme.md

 ```

 ## Solving issues:
-1. One or more records not found.
+- __One or more records not found__
   Reason: the blastdbcmd was not able to find sequence(s) with respective id(s) in provided database.
   This is due to inconsistency between the sequence accessions and the BLAST database.

-  The inconsistency may rise from
+  The inconsistency may rise from:
-  1. sequence is not in the database
+    1. __sequence is not in the database__
       Solution: Provide correct blast database (update current or create new with `genomes_from_blast`).
-  2. capturing regexp does not capture the accession number
+    2. __capturing regexp does not capture the accession number__
       Solution: Provide capturing regular expression (python 3 syntax) for capturing the sequence id from the fasta header (it must match the id to the BLAST database used)
-  3. the BLAST database was created without the `-parse_seqids` flag
+    3. __the BLAST database was created without the `-parse_seqids` flag__
       Solution: Create new database from the sequences used to create new one, this time with `-parse_seqids` flag.

   Another option is to call pipeline with `--skip_missing` flag.
   This will skip the missing sequences.